 -*THE EDTPA: also known as the worst thing ever.
 Break it into chunks and don't put it off the way I did (/am currently still doing).
 (300 big ones).

-As if people just wander into the building
+I especially love the heading.
+As if people just wander into the building confused and looking for Cheetos. |

 If you are going through simultaneous substitute certification, read everything carefully: it took me weeks to figure out your I-9 must be completed in person and you cannot begin to work until you are invited to be assessed (aka, more flutes and flaming hoops) which cannot happen until you verify your I-9.
 Do you see the circle I'm painting here for you?

-The good thing is, after all this is said and done, you can be safely on your way to working with Pokemon shaping the young minds of tomorrow.
-That part, I can honestly say is incredibly gratifying, humbling, and inspiring (and sometimes frustrating) all at once--but so, so worth it.
+The good thing is, after all this is said and done, you can be safely on your way to

 Good luck, friend--and always remember to carry your Pokedex in case you encounter something unknown.